Zane Grey Museum, Proud of its History

 The National Road and Zane Grey Museum in Norwich is among more than 50 historical sites and museums under the care of the Ohio Historical Society.
 It is divided into several distinctive sections.
 One features items and a setting connected with the life and stories of Zane Grey (1872-1939), a native Ohioan best known for Westerns like Riders of the Purple Sage.

 Zane Grey was a bestselling author during the early 20th century.
 He was born in Zanesville, about 15 miles west of Norwich.
-Zanesville has a population of approximately 25,000, which is around the same as it was during Zane Grey’s day.
-Norwich, however, has only around 100 residents.
+Zanesville has a relatively small population that is around the same as it was during Zane Grey’s day.
+Norwich’s population, however, is significantly smaller.

 To read books by Zane Grey, find the Zane Grey page of www.gutenberg.org.
 Also,the website of Zane Grey’s West Society explains his references to the “Code of the West” very well, providing a context to much of his writing.